 There are few career paths as rewarding as becoming a social worker.
 Working with the most vulnerable and disadvantaged members of society can be tough, but knowing you helped someone out in their hour of need is tough to beat.

 The MSW, a graduate degree, is the classic social work degree.
-Several accredited schools offer online MSW programs with a licensed social worker (LSW) option but not all MSW programs will qualify you to become a licensed social worker.
+Several accredited schools offer online MSW programs with a licensed social worker (LSW) option but not all MSW programs will qualify you to become licensed as a social worker.
 Additionally, general psychology degrees or human services degrees won’t meet most state requirements to become a LSW.

 Unfortunately, the MSW is not an easy major to complete through online learning.
 Most online social work schools only accept students in restricted geographic areas, and many offer limited specialties.